Predictia/AQUA/docs/sphinx/source/aqua_container.rst

       >>> aqua.__file__
       '/app/AQUA/aqua/__init__.py'

-This directory, '/app/AQUA/' is in the container, and aqua is installed as an editable project.
+This directory, ``/app/AQUA/`` is in the container, and AQUA is installed as an editable project.

-In case you are developing an AQUA project, you want to update the '/app/AQUA/' path with your repository location.
+In case you are developing an AQUA project, you want to update the ``/app/AQUA/`` path with your repository location.
 Add the path of AQUA in Python like this:

 .. code-block:: bash